RuliaReader/package.types/README.md

 # @rulia/types

-This package provides the type definition for developing Rulia plugins.
+This package provides the type definition of the interaction functions for Rulia plugins.

-If you don't use TypeScript, please ignore this pacakge.
+If you don't use TypeScript, please ignore it.

 ## Quick start